stuykc/stuykc.github.io/_posts/2014-05-01-college-fair.md

 4:30 - 5:15pm: Meet & greet college representatives coming in from the 1st and 2nd floors (we will have separate groups of volunteers for each floor).

-- Volunteers will be picking up the representatives from the bridge and 1st floor entrances and will be taking them to the elevator where you will ask them if they wish to report directly to the library for refreshments or to their assigned classroom in order to drop off their belongings and college materials.
+- Volunteers will be picking up the representatives from the bridge and 1st floor entrances and will be taking them to the elevator where you will ask them if they wish to report directly to the cafeteria for refreshments or to their assigned classroom in order to drop off their belongings and college materials.
 There will be a piece of paper given to you that will state each college and their respective room number.
 If any of them say that they already sent their materials to Stuyvesant, tell them that it will be in the room that they are assigned to.
-If they went to their classroom, bring them to the library afterwards!
+If they went to their classroom, bring them to the cafeteria afterwards!

-- If any representatives are late, simply bring them up to the library.
+- If any representatives are late, simply bring them up to the cafeteria.

 5:30 - 6:55pm: Junior & parent tours take place